-The Southeast Coastal Ambassadors are a special group of volunteers that engage the public in the North Carolina Coastal Federation’s work and projects.
+The Southeast Coastal Ambassadors are a special group of volunteers that are actively engaged and educated in the North Carolina Coastal Federation’s work and projects.
 Ambassadors serve as representatives of the federation at festivals, programs and other outreach events.
+Ambassadors have the flexibility to participate in events of their choosing whether it be our education programs, outreach events or restoration efforts.
 Benefits of being an ambassador include monthly trainings, special field trips and recognition through T-shirts and name tags.

-Each month, the federation holds a Coastal Ambassador training that alternates monthly between a day field meeting and an evening program meeting.
+At the end of each month, the federation hosts an evening program meeting at the Fred and Alice Stanback Coastal Education Center.
 The program is designed to be fun and interactive, allowing volunteers to socialize with one another while learning more about the work of the federation and the coastal environment.

 Those who wish to become Coastal Ambassadors are required to attend an orientation session held at 5:30 p.m. before the evening program meetings.
-These take place every other month on the last Tuesday of the month.
-Ambassadors are required to attend at least five trainings per year and represent the federation at a minimum of three outreach events.
+Ambassadors are required to attend at least three trainings per year and represent the federation at a minimum of three events.
 This program is for people 16 years or older.